Jakob Poulsen: SC Heerenveen

-It was announced on 27 January 2006 that Esbjerg fB agreed to sell Poulsen to Dutch team SC Heerenveen.
+On 27 January 2006, Esbjerg fB agreed to sell Poulsen to Dutch team SC Heerenveen.
 Later in the same day, the move was confirmed, with the player signed a three-and-a-half-year contract with the club.
 Upon joining Heerenveen, he was joined by Danish teammates: Hjalte Bo Nørregaard, Bo Storm, Timmi Johansen, and Ken Ilsø.

 However, Poulsen's career at the club suffered a setback when he suffered an ankle injury in late–February.
 But Poulsen recovered and made his debut for Heerenveen, starting the whole game, in a 4–1 loss against PSV Eindhoven on 4 March 2006.
 Since returning from injury, he returned to the side, playing seven more matches in his first half-year with the team, including scoring his first goal for Heerenveen, as the club won 1–0 against FC Twente on 30 April 2006.
 At the end of the 2005–06 season, Poulsen went on to make fourteen appearances in all competitions.

 At the start of the 2006–07 season, Poulsen found himself as a backup to right back Gianni Zuiverloon.
 This was due to that he did not like coach Gertjan Verbeek's motivational skills.
 As a result, Poulsen found himself placed on the substitute bench.
 Along the way, he also find himself with injury concerns.
 Poulsen was used as right midfielder in the spring 2007 but he could not establish himself in the starting line-up, mostly featuring in Heerenveen games as a substitute.
 Poulsen played in both legs of the newly born Eredivisie play-offs against Ajax, as the club lost 4–1 on aggregate.
 At the end of the 2006–07 season, he went on to make twenty–seven appearances in all competitions.